 E2.
 Has been removed from the CDS.

 E3.
 Areas in which all or most students are required to complete some course work prior to graduation:

-☑ Arts/fine arts
+Arts/fine arts

-☑ Computer literacy
+Computer literacy

-☑ English (including composition)
+English (including composition)

-□ Foreign languages
+Foreign languages

-☑ History
+History

-☑ Social science

-☑ Other (describe):
+Other (describe):

-☑ Humanities
+Humanities

-☑ Humanities
+Humanities

-☑ Mathematics

-☑ Mathematics

-☑ Mathematics
+Mathematics

-☑ Mathematics
+Mathematics

-☑ Mathematics
+Mathematics

-☑ Sciences (biological or physical)

-☑ Social science
+Social science